Enable TLS between TiDB Clients and Servers

 Check whether the current connection uses encryption

-SHOW STATUS LIKE "%Ssl%"; statement to get the details of the current connection, including whether encryption is used, the encryption protocol used by encrypted connections and the TLS version number.
+SHOW STATUS LIKE "%Ssl%"; statement to get the details of the current connection, including whether encryption is used, the encryption protocol used by encrypted connections, the TLS version number and so on.

 See the following example of the result in an encrypted connection.
 The results change according to different TLS versions or encryption protocols supported by the client.

 mysql> SHOW STATUS LIKE "%Ssl%"; ...... | Ssl_verify_mode | 5 | | Ssl_version | TLSv1.2 | | Ssl_cipher | ECDHE-RSA-AES128-GCM-SHA256 | ......

 For the official MySQL client, you can also use the

 \s statement to view the connection status:

 mysql> \s ...
 SSL: Cipher in use is ECDHE-RSA-AES128-GCM-SHA256 ...